malexsmith/3700_Assignment_1_dispersal/README.md

 # The gheatmap command below plots the phylogeny you've created against the site information you've just uploaded.
 First for the NJ tree.

-gheatmap(njtree, genbank_seq_metadata , low = "white",high = "#1099dd",offset=0.03, width=0.15, font.size=3,
+gheatmap(njtree, genbank_seq_metadata , low = "white",high = "#1099dd",color="grey", offset=0.03, width=0.15, font.size=3,
          colnames_angle=90, hjust=1)+vexpand(.1, -1)+ ggtitle("Deep Sea Vent Dispersal w NJ tree")+ theme(legend.position="none")

 # Now, use the same command structure to append the information to the ML tree.

-gheatmap(mltree, genbank_seq_metadata , low = "white",high = "#1099dd",offset=0.03, width=0.15, font.size=3,
+gheatmap(mltree, genbank_seq_metadata , low = "white",high = "#1099dd",color="grey", offset=0.03, width=0.15, font.size=3,
          colnames_angle=90, hjust=1)+vexpand(.1, -1)+ ggtitle("Deep Sea Vent Dispersal w ML tree")+ theme(legend.position="none")

 # Now that you've made the two phylogenies and appended the site information, you can use the pdf command below to make a single Acrobat file of your phylogenies and the map which you should print and have on hand for your video submission of this assignment.

-pdf("ZOO3700 deep-sea vent sequences with metadata - dispersal assignment - 250623.pdf", width = 18, height = 12) # Open a new pdf file
+pdf("ZOO3700 deep-sea vent sequences with metadata - dispersal assignment - 2506242.pdf", width = 18, height = 12) # Open a new pdf file

 plot(map,axes=FALSE, main = "Deep-sea vents where copepods were sampled")

-gheatmap(njtree, genbank_seq_metadata , low = "white",high = "#1099dd",offset=0.03, width=0.15, font.size=6,
+gheatmap(njtree, genbank_seq_metadata , low = "white",high = "#1099dd",color="grey", offset=0.03, width=0.05, font.size=6,
          colnames_angle=90, hjust=1)+vexpand(.1, -1)+ ggtitle("Deep Sea Vent Dispersal w NJ tree")+ theme(legend.position="none")

-gheatmap(mltree, genbank_seq_metadata , low = "white",high = "#1099dd",offset=0.03, width=0.15, font.size=6,
+gheatmap(mltree, genbank_seq_metadata , low = "white",high = "#1099dd",color="grey", offset=0.03, width=0.05, font.size=6,
          colnames_angle=90, hjust=1)+vexpand(.1, -1)+ ggtitle("Deep Sea Vent Dispersal w ML tree")+ theme(legend.position="none")

 dev.off()

 # So - hats off to you!!
-You've made two kinds of phylogeny from publicly available DNA sequences that were collected from two genera of deep-sea vent copepods.
+You've made two kinds of phylogeny from publicly available DNA sequences that were collected from two species of deep-sea vent copepods.
 Now, print your pdf, examine the map from the assignment, and prepare to speak for three minutes (!!without notes!!) about the conclusions you might make regarding the larval dispersal of the two genera based on your phylogeny.
 Which taxon is likely to possess planktotrophic larvae?
 Which taxon is likely to possess lecithotrophic larvae?
 Why?
 Does the way you made your phylogeny change your prediction?
 What consequences would mining in the Lau Basin have on species living at and around deep-sea vents?